-Spear Head grows outdoors in U.S. Department of Agriculture plant hardiness zones 9b through 11.
-It makes an attractive patio or porch plant in warmer climates, and can be grown as a houseplant in cooler climates.
-Like many succulents, Spear Head is an easy plant to grow as long as you provide for its basic needs.
+Spear Head grows outdoors in USDA Plant Hardiness Zones 9b through 11b.
+It makes an attractive patio or porch plant in warmer climates and can be grown as a houseplant in cooler climates.
+Like most succulents, Spear Head is an easy plant to grow as long as you provide for its basic needs.

 Growing Conditions and General Care

-Spear Head prefers partial shade rather than strong sun.
-Place Spear Head on a lightly shaded patio, porch or balcony or near a window where it will receive direct morning sun or partly shaded afternoon sun.
+Spear Head prefers partial shade rather than the intense sun.
+Place it on a lightly shaded patio, porch, or balcony or near a window where it will receive direct morning sun or partly shaded afternoon sun.

-Water Spear Head once every 2 to 3 weeks during the growing season, from spring to late summer.
-Water the soil until it is thoroughly moist and allow the pot to drain thoroughly.
-Only water the soil when it is dry, and do not water the plant if it is getting rainwater.
+Water Spear Head once every 1 to 2 weeks during the growing season, from spring to late summer.
+Water the soil until it is thoroughly moist, and allow the pot to drain thoroughly.
+Only water when the soil is dry, and do not water if the plant is getting rainwater.
 Water the plant once a month during winter and only if the soil is thoroughly dry.

 Repot Spear Head whenever you see roots around the drainage holes of the pot.
 Replant the succulent in the evening.
-Repot the plant in a pot 2 to 3 inches (5 to 7.5 cm) wider and deeper than its previous pot and choose a pot with drainage holes.
-Use well-draining, sandy, cactus potting mix.
+Repot the plant in a pot 2 to 3 inches (5 to 7.5 cm) wider and deeper than its previous pot, and choose a pot with drainage holes.
+Use a well-draining potting mix.
 Water the succulent until the soil is thoroughly moist after transplanting.

-Spear Head is easy to propagate by cuttings in late spring to summer.
+Spear Head is easy to propagate by cuttings from late spring to summer.